usra-riacs/quantum-approximate-optimization/README.md

 ## Installation

 ### Operating system
-This project has been tested only on Ubuntu.
+This project has been tested mainly on Ubuntu, with limited tests on Windows and MacOS.

 ### Clone repository